tmhglnd/mercury/docs/reference.md

 # 📖 Mercury Function Reference

-*Disclaimer: This documentation is not entirely finished and will subject to changes.
-If you like to contribute or find errors, feel free to report them in the issues or send a pull request*
+**Disclaimer: This documentation is not entirely finished and will subject to changes.
+If you like to contribute or find errors, please report them in the issues or correct them yourself and send a pull request**

+**Disclaimer: There are still differences between the Mercury Browser version and the Mercury Max8 version.
+Please be aware that this may be the reason some functions are not working**

 ## Code Documentation